 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 12:04 am and the next low tide at 1:36 pm.
-The first high tide was at 6:32 am and the next high tide at 8:08 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:37 am and the next high tide at 3:16 pm.
+The first low tide was at 8:58 am and the next low tide at 9:13 pm.

-The lunar phase is a First Quarter Moon.
-Today we had 11 hours and 19 minutes of sun.
-The solar transit was at 1:20 pm and the length of time the moon will be visible will be 16 hours and 8 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 14 hours and 3 minutes of sun.
+The solar transit was at 2:10 pm and the length of time the moon will be visible will be 11 hours and 5 minutes.

-The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 34 to end the day with a tidal coefficient of 33.
-The tide heights today are 3.0 ft, 7.9 ft, 1.6 ft and 5.2 ft.
+The tidal coefficient today is 113.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 111.
+The tide heights today are 9.8 ft, -1.6 ft, 9.2 ft and -0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kodiak Island which is of 11.5 ft and a minimum height of -2.6 ft.

-The solunar fishing calendar in Kodiak Island tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Kodiak Island tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Kodiak Island.
 The times are generated in local time in Southwest Alaska and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: